honwenxuan/Alex-The-Courage/README.md

 # Alex The Courage
 A game inspired by Fall Guys.
 The main goal of this game is to pass through all the obstacles and enemies and reach the end point.

-There is no health bar, so try your best to avoid getting damaged!
+There is no health bar, so try your best to avoid getting hit!

 <br/>